FOREX-Euro steadies despite Greek worries

-* Euro recovers from fall to more than 11-year low vs dollar
+* Euro recovers after tumbling to more than 11-year low vs dollar

 * Greek leftist party Syriza claims victory over austerity